GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Create a new GCP Project

 In your GCP Organization, create a new GCP Project and note the `Project ID`.
+To deploy GENIE, certain organization policies must be either not enforced or deleted.
-You may need `Organization Policy Administrator` permissions for the project, since, depending on your Organization, some default policies may need to be changed.
+Depending on your organization's specific default policies, you may need `Organization Policy Administrator` permission to change some policies to allow for the GENIE install in the steps below.

 ## Open Cloud Shell